Adverse Reactions to Complementary and Alternative Medicines

 Asteraceae plants include:

-• Flowering plants such as chrysanthemums, dahlias, sunflowers, marigolds, safflowers and daisies - the pollen from chrysanthemum and sunflower cause symptoms in some people who are exposed to heavy concentrations, such as flower growers.
+- Flowering plants such as chrysanthemums, dahlias, sunflowers, marigolds, safflowers and daisies - the pollen from chrysanthemum and sunflower cause symptoms in some people who are exposed to heavy concentrations, such as flower growers.

-• Edible plants such as lettuce, safflower, chicory, and artichoke.
+- Edible plants such as lettuce, safflower, chicory, and artichoke.

-• Weeds such as Ambrosia (ragweed) species, Artemisia (mugwort, sagebrush, wormwood) species, and Parthenium (feverfew), the pollen from these plants causes allergic rhinitis (hay fever), and asthma.
+- Weeds such as Ambrosia (ragweed) species, Artemisia (mugwort, sagebrush, wormwood) species, and Parthenium (feverfew) - the pollen from these plants causes allergic rhinitis (hay fever), and asthma.

 Allergic sensitisation to Asteraceae pollen is linked with allergic reactions to plant-derived complementary and alternative medicines such as echinacea, royal jelly, bee pollen extracts and chamomile, as well as foods like celery, honey, sunflower seeds, carrot, lettuce, watermelon, and nuts.

-In pregnancy, the use of complementary and alternative medicines containing Asteraceae should be avoided.
-For example, feverfew can trigger pregnancy loss in cattle and stimulate uterine contractions in pregnant women.
-Chamomile causes malformations in animal studies.
-Safflower, tansy, feverfew, calendula, chamomile, yarrow, milk thistle, and wormwood promote menstruation, stimulate uterine contraction, and can trigger abortions in animals.
+- Safflower, tansy, feverfew, calendula, chamomile, yarrow, milk thistle, and wormwood promote menstruation, stimulate uterine contraction, and can trigger abortions in animals.

 © ASCIA 2024

-Content updated June 2024
+Content updated July 2024

 For more information go to www.allergy.org.au/patients/drug-allergy